 Revenues from professional services consist mostly of time and material services.
 The performance obligations are satisfied, and revenues are recognized, when the services are provided or once the service term has expired.

 The Company enters into contracts that can include combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
 The license is distinct upon delivery as the customer can derive the economic benefit of the software without any professional services, updates or technical support.
 The Company allocates the transaction price to each performance obligation based on its relative standalone selling price out of the total consideration of the contract.
-For maintenance, the Company determines the standalone selling prices based on the price at which the Company separately sells a renewal contract.
-For professional services, the Company determines the standalone selling prices based on the price at which the Company separately sells those services.
+For maintenance, the Company determines the standalone selling prices based on the price at which it separately sells a renewal contract.
+For professional services, the Company determines the standalone selling prices based on the price at which it separately sells those services.
 For software licenses, the Company uses the residual approach to determine the standalone selling prices due to the lack of history of selling software license on a standalone basis and the highly variable sales price.

 Trade receivables are generally recorded at the invoice amount mostly for a one-year period, net of an allowance for credit losses.

 The Company does not grant a right of return to its customers, except for one of its resellers.
-In 2021 and for the nine months ended September 30, 2022, there were no returns from this reseller.
+In 2022 and for the nine months ended September 30, 2023, there were no returns from this reseller.

 For information regarding disaggregated revenues, refer to Note 7.

 The Company pays sales commissions to sales and marketing and certain management personnel based on their attainment of certain predetermined sales goals.
 Sales commissions earned by employees are considered incremental and recoverable costs of obtaining a contract with a customer.
 Sales commissions paid for initial contracts, which are not commensurate with sales commissions paid for renewal contracts, are capitalized and amortized over an expected period of benefit.
 Based on its technology, customer contracts and other factors, the Company has determined the expected period of benefit to be approximately four years.
 Sales commissions for renewal contracts are capitalized and then amortized on a straight-line basis.
+Amortization expenses related to these costs are included in sales and marketing expenses in the accompanying condensed consolidated statements of operations.

 | | | | | |